data-8/otter-service/README.md

 ## pod size recommendations
 There is a vertical pod autoscaler deployed to recommend memory and cpu sizing to the otter-pod pods.
 You can see recommendations via either of these commands:
-- kubectl get vpa -n grader-k8-namespace
+- kubectl get vpa -n otter-prod
-- kubectl get vpa -n grader-k8-namespace --output yaml
+- kubectl get vpa -n otter-prod --output yaml

 It is called an autoscaler but I configured the resource to just recommend and not actually autoscale vertically.